-In 2018-19, fees were paid to Council members at a daily rate for attendance at Council meetings or Committee meetings, and meetings attended on behalf of the HCPC where prior approval was given.
-The daily fee rate for Council and Committee members in 2018-19 was £341.
-Expenses are payable for travelling and subsistence costs to reimburse the out-of-pocket expenses incurred, within the parameters set out in the Council and Committee members' expenses policy.
-From 2019-20, Council members' fees will be paid as salaries.2 Fees are also paid for attendance at a conference or event which forms part of the member development programme where prior approval has been given and up to a maximum of six days per year.
+In 2019-20, Council and committee chairs members were paid a salary of £12,000 and £14,000 respectively.
+The daily fee rate for Council and Committee members including independent members is £341 and in 2018-19 was £341.
+Expenses are payable for travelling and subsistence costs to reimburse the out-of-pocket expenses incurred, within the parameters set out in the Council and Committee members' expenses policy

-Council and Committee member fees totalling £141,335 (2017-18, £169,418) were paid and accrued to 20 members (2017-18, 20 members), including the independent members who are not also members of the Council.
-Benefits in kind with a total taxable value of £35,800 (2017-18, £49,000) were paid to Council and Committee members.
+Council and Committee member fees including salary totalling £232,500 (2018-19, £141,335) were paid and accrued to 21 members (2018-19, 20 members), including the independent members who are not also members of the Council.
+Benefits-in-kind with a total taxable value of £34,800 (2018-19, £35,800) were paid to Council and Committee members.
 The only benefits are travel and expenses claimed by Council and Committee members for travelling to meetings at the HCPC's offices in London, which are covered by a PAYE Settlement Agreement with HMRC.
 The gross taxable value of home-to-London travel and expenses is disclosed (to the nearest £100) in the following table in the column headed "Expenses".
 This column does not include Council members' expenses for travel to other locations, which are paid by the HCPC in accordance with the Council and Committee members' expenses policy, and are not a taxable benefit.